 Minnesota's Office of Primary Care

-Providing primary care to uninsured and underinsured Minnesotans
+Providing primary care to underserved Minnesotans

-The Minnesota Office of Rural Health and Primary Care is Minnesota's federally designated Primary Care Office with the responsibility of administering specific state and federal resources to develop and preserve access to health care.
+The Minnesota Office of Rural Health and Primary Care is Minnesota's federally designated State Primary Care Office with the responsibility of administering specific state and federal resources to develop and preserve access to health care.

 The safety net of community health centers, local health departments and public hospitals provide health care access to medically underserved urban populations.
 We support the effort to develop and preserve access through: